Skip to content

 Once admitted in June, you need to register during the upcoming summer or fall term.
 If you do not, your admission will be rescinded and you’ll need to re-apply to the program the following year.

-Once you begin your studies, you must maintain continuous enrollment (fall and spring) throughout the program.
+Once you begin your studies, you must maintain continuous enrollment (fall and spring) in Premedical Program coursework throughout the program.
+Courses for the PMP must be taken for a letter grade — registering only for a non-credit option will be considered a failure to register.
+You are welcome to take HES courses that are neither PMP core nor elective courses, but they will not be considered for continuous enrollment.
 Enrollment during the summer semester and January term is optional and is not required to maintain standing in the program.

 Failure to register during a fall or spring semester, or dropping/withdrawing from all courses in a single semester without approval of the program director, will result in your being voluntarily withdrawn from the program.
 This withdrawal would be nonpunitive; it is not a disciplinary action.
-However, if you wished to return to the program, you would need to reapply, and go through a new admission process and decision.
+However, if you wished to return to the program, you would need to reapply and go through a new admission process and decision.

+Your program participation will automatically end after you complete your credit assignment, along with program privileges, such as Harvard University ID card access, unless you are deferring sponsorship for a year.
 Premedical and predental students may remain eligible for Sponsorship for one year beyond program completion, as long as they remain enrolled in Premedical Program coursework at Harvard during that year.

+Petitions to take a semester off from the program or to have extended time to complete the program are considered on a case-by-case basis.
 Speak to one of the program advisors should you need special enrollment consideration.
 If granted, you’ll be given a firm deadline to complete, which cannot exceed three years (premedical/predental/pre-veterinary)/four years (pre-PA).

 Medical Leave Policy